ricardofalcao/ICMAHA-website/pages/registration.md

 registration_description: >-
   **Please check** [Important
   Dates](https://blissful-cray-a24188.netlify.com/#important_dates)
-registration_form_title: ICMAHA Registration
+registration_form_title: ICMAHA Registration Form
-registration_form_description: Complete this form and we will get back to you in 24 hours.
+registration_form_description: Please complete all the required fields in the form below.
 registration_form_abstract_description: >-
-  If you wish to give a short talk, please send us the title and a short abstract.
+  If you wish to give a short talk, enter the title and a short abstract (formulas in LATEX code alowed)
 ---